davebenson/doom4-walkthrough/README.md

 A single Imp will pop out if you follow the walkway to its end.

 If you stand on the platform at the edge of building, you should see a rectangular duct that runs along the outside of the structure.
-Walk on it for a bit until you get to the next alcove: enter to find Secret #3, "Rocket Launcher Model, ???guy".
+Walk on it for a bit until you get to the next alcove: enter to find SECRET 4.3, "Rocket Launcher Model, ???guy".

 Go back to the first alcove, but jump across to a green-lit cliff; jump again to a walkway and kill a few demons (a Possessed Engineer and a few Possesseds).
 (This is helpful to get the maximum combat rating)

 Finally, go to the end of the walkway (it becomes a catwalk) to a door (entrance to the Icy Area).
 Watch out for the Imp!
 At the end, go left onto a natural walkway.
-This is Secret #4?.
+This is SECRET 4.4???.
 There's a Possessed Engineer and a few Possesseds, but most importantly, the Super Shotgun.

 ## Mission 4: Lower Area with Elite Guard #3
 Start at the Force Field (Gore Nest #1) - when facing the field, go down the path to the left.

 You should see an active door, and a series of plateaus that lead to a Munitions Crate.
 Immediately to the right of that is a level path that becomes a sidewalk for a building.
 Some Possesseds appear here.
-At the end of the walkway is Elite Guard #3.
+At the end of the walkway is ELITE GUARD 4.3.

 ## Mission 4: Fight: Lab (Optional)
-This area has a Health Station, Field Drone #2, Gas, and Codex Entry "Monsters / Hell Razer", but isn't necessary to the completion of the Mission.
+This area has a Health Station, FIELD DRONE 4.2, Gas, and Codex Entry "Monsters / Hell Razer", but isn't necessary to the completion of the Mission.

 Field Drone #2 is on the upper level - it can sometimes take a few seconds to fly in once combat is over.